spellerberg/quire-rife/content/chapter6.md

 [^1]: Citizens of Bexar County to convene the legislature, Records of the Legislature: Constitutional Conventions, Secession Convention 1861, Memorials and Petitions (March 1861), Archives and Information Services-Texas State Library and Archives Commission
 [^2]: Records of the Legislature: Constitutional Conventions, Secession Convention 1861 (March 1861), ARIS-TSLAC
-[^3]: Jerry Thompson, Editor, *Texas and New Mexico on the Eve of the Civil War: The Mansfield and Johnston Inspections, 1859-1861,* (Albuquerque, NM: University of New Mexico Press, 2001), 181; Mark Swanson, *Atlas of the Civil War Month by Month: Major Battles and Troop Movements,* (Athens & London: The University of Georgia Press, 2004), 10
+[^3]: Jerry Thompson, Editor, *Texas and New Mexico on the Eve of the Civil War: The Mansfield and Johnston Inspections, 1859-1861,* (Albuquerque: University of New Mexico Press, 2001), 181; Mark Swanson, *Atlas of the Civil War Month by Month: Major Battles and Troop Movements,* (Athens & London: The University of Georgia Press, 2004), 10
 [^4]: Clarence R. Wharton, *Texas Under Many Flags,* (Chicago and New York: The American Historical Society, Inc., 1930), 85; Noah Smithwick, *The Evolution of a State or Recollections of Old Texas Days,* (Austin: Gammel Books Co., 1900), 331
 [^5]: Records of the Legislature: Constitutional Conventions, Secession Convention 1861 (March 1861), ARIS-TSLAC
 [^6]: J. W. Magoffin to EC (April 28, 1861), Records of Edward Clark, Texas Office of the Governor, ARIS-TSLAC
 [^7]: Wharton, *Texas Under Many Flags,* 89; Jerry Thompson, *From Desert to Bayou: The Civil War Journal and Sketches of Morgan Wolfe Merrick,* (El Paso: The University of Texas at El Paso, 1991), 6
 [^8]: David P. Smith, *Frontier Defense in Texas: 1861-1865,* (Denton, TX: North Texas State University, 1987), 55-7; Mrs. S. J. Wright, *San Antonio de Bexar: An Epitome of Early Texas History,* (Austin: Morgan Printing, 1916), 89
-[^9]: Jerry Thompson, Editor, *Texas and New Mexico on the Eve of the Civil War,* p.
-182
+[^9]: Jerry Thompson, ed., *Texas and New Mexico on the Eve of the Civil War,* 182
 [^10]: Records of the Legislature: Constitutional Conventions, Secession Convention 1861 (March 1861), ARIS-TSLAC
 [^11]: Wharton, *Texas Under Many Flags,* 87
 [^12]: Wright, *San Antonio de Bexar,* 105
 [^13]: Records of the Legislature: Constitutional Conventions, Secession Convention 1961, ARIS-TSLAC
-[^14]: Clayton W. Williams, *Texas’ Last Frontier: Fort Stockton and the Trans-Pecos, 1861-1895,* (College Station, TX: Texas A&M University Press, 1982), 8; *The Daily Ledger and Texan* (San Antonio, Texas), April 2, 1861
+[^14]: Clayton W. Williams, *Texas’ Last Frontier: Fort Stockton and the Trans-Pecos, 1861-1895,* (College Station, TX: Texas A&M University Press, 1982), 8; *The Daily Ledger and Texan* (San Antonio), April 2, 1861
-[^15]: Williams, *Texas’ Last Frontier,* 8-9; Clement A Evans, editor, *Confederate Military History,* (Thomas Yoseloff, New York, 1962,) Vol. XI: 46; United States War Department, *The War of the Rebellion: a compilation of the official records of the Union and Confederate Armies,* (Washington, DC: Government Printing Office), Series 1-Volume 1: 627
+[^15]: Williams, *Texas’ Last Frontier,* 8-9; Clement A Evans, ed., *Confederate Military History,* (Thomas Yoseloff, New York, 1962,) Vol. XI: 46; United States War Department, *The War of the Rebellion: a compilation of the official records of the Union and Confederate Armies,* (Washington, DC: Government Printing Office), Series 1-Volume 1: 627
 [^16]: Thompson, *Texas and New Mexico on the Eve of the Civil War,* 183; Mark Swanson, *Atlas of the Civil War Month by Month,* 14
 [^17]: Williams, *Texas’ Last Frontier,* 7
 [^18]: Thompson, *From Desert to Bayou,* 105, note 31; Wayne R. Austerman, *Sharps Rifles and Spanish Mules: The San Antonio-El Paso Mail, 1851-1881,* (College Station, TX: Texas A & M University Press, 1985), 164
-[^19] United States War Department, *The War of the Rebellion: a compilation of the official records of the Union and Confederate armies,* Series 1-Volume 1, 567-70
+[^19] United States War Department, *The War of the Rebellion: a compilation of the official records of the Union and Confederate armies,* Series 1-Volume 1: 567-70
 [^20]: Thompson, *From Desert to Bayou,* 105
 [^21]: Swanson, *Atlas of the Civil War Month by Month,* 14
-[^22]: United States War Department, *The War of the Rebellion: a compilation of the official records of the Union and Confederate armies,* Series 1-Volume 1, 573-4; United States War Department, *The War of the Rebellion: a compilation of the official records of the Union and Confederate armies,* Series 1-Volume 1, 567-70; United States War Department, *The War of the Rebellion: a compilation of the official records of the Union and Confederate armies,* Series 1-Volume 1, 572-3
+[^22]: United States War Department, *The War of the Rebellion: a compilation of the official records of the Union and Confederate armies,* Series 1-Volume 1, 573-4; United States War Department, *The War of the Rebellion: a compilation of the official records of the Union and Confederate armies,* Series 1-Volume 1: 567-70; United States War Department, *The War of the Rebellion: a compilation of the official records of the Union and Confederate armies,* Series 1-Volume 1: 572-3
 [^23]: Frank S. Faulkner, Jr., *Historic Photos of San Antonio,* (Nashville and Paducah, KY: Turner Publishing Company, 2007), 15; Thompson, *Texas and New Mexico on the Eve of the Civil War,* 183; Williams, *Texas’ Last Frontier,* 8
-[^24]: Williams, *Texas’ Last Frontier,* 43; Thompson, *From Desert to Bayou,* 11; (555, p.
-105) Wright, *San Antonio de Bexar,* 105
+[^24]: Williams, *Texas’ Last Frontier,* 43; Thompson, *From Desert to Bayou,* 11; Wright, *San Antonio de Bexar,* 105
-[^25]: Marsha Lea Daggett, Editor, *Pecos County History,* (Fort Stockton, TX: Pecos County Historical Commission, 1973-1983), 45
+[^25]: Marsha Lea Daggett, ed., *Pecos County History,* (Fort Stockton, TX: Pecos County Historical Commission, 1973-1983), 45
 [^26]: Thompson, *Texas and New Mexico on the Eve of the Civil War,* 183
 [^27]: Williams, *Texas’ Last Frontier,* 8
 [^28]: Smith, *Frontier Defense in Texas,* 61; J. W. Magoffin to EC (April 28, 1861), Records of Edward Clark, Texas Office of the Governor.
 ARIS-TSLAC.